Discrete Time Crystals with Absolute Stability: Periodically kicked Lieb-Liniger model

-In Fig.~\ref{Ssos} examples of the stroboscopic maps are shown for $s=2$, $T=\pi/31$ and two different values of the strength of the kicking, i.e., $\lambda=1.5$ (used in the Letter) and $\lambda=40$.
-In the latter case the kicking is so strong that chaotic sea appears between the clearly visible resonance islands.
+In Fig.~\ref{Ssos}(left column) examples of the stroboscopic maps are shown for $s=2$, $T=\pi/31$ and two different values of the strength of the kicking, i.e., $\lambda=1.5$ (used in the Letter) and $\lambda=40$.
+In the latter case the kicking is so strong that a chaotic sea appears between the clearly visible resonance islands.

-Figure~\ref{Ssos} also presents similar stroboscopic maps but for the case when the particle is driven by the rotating lattice potential, i.e., when the single-particle Hamiltonian reads \be H_{\rm single}=\frac{p^2}{2}+\lambda \cos(2x-\omega t). \ee Then, there are only two islands corresponding to the $2:1$ resonant driving of the particle, i.e., a particle starting at the center of one of the islands at $t=0$ jumps to the other island at $t=T$ and returns to the initial island at $t=2T$.
-In the quantum description, if the particle is initially prepared in a wave-packet localized in one of the islands, it jumps between the islands every period $T$ for some time but such a $2T$-periodic evolution is broken due to tunneling process.
+Figure~\ref{Ssos}(right panel) also presents similar stroboscopic maps but for the case when the particle is driven by the rotating lattice potential, i.e., when the single-particle Hamiltonian reads \be H_{\rm single}=\frac{p^2}{2}+\lambda \cos(2x-\omega t). \ee Then, there are only two islands corresponding to the $2:1$ resonant driving of the particle, i.e., a particle starting at the center of one of the islands at $t=0$ jumps to the other island at $t=T$ and returns to the initial island at $t=2T$.
+In the quantum description, if the particle is initially prepared in a wave-packet localized in one of the islands, it jumps between the islands every period $T$ for some time but such a $2T$-periodic evolution is broken due to the tunneling process.
 Only if we switch to the many-body case and the particles sufficiently strongly attract each other, the tunneling process stops and a discrete time crystal is formed \cite{Sacha2015PRA}.

-In the case of the rotating lattice potential (\ref{SingleAbsol}), there are only $2:1$ resonance islands and regardless of how strong the driving is, we do not see irregular dynamics.
+In the case of the rotating potential (\ref{SingleAbsol}), there are only $2:1$ resonance islands and regardless of how strong the driving is, we do not see irregular dynamics.
 Switching to the moving frame, $x\rightarrow x+\omega t/2$, and performing the shift in the momentum, $p\rightarrow p+\omega/2$, we obtain the time-independent Hamiltonian of the particle in the double well potential.
 Low-energy eigenstates of the quantum many-body counterpart of such a system correspond to the absolutely stable discrete time crystals which we consider in the Letter.

 In the case of the kicked particle (\ref{SingleKicked}), we can see a few different resonances in Fig.~\ref{Ssos}, i.e., co-rotating ($p=\pi/T$) and counter-rotating ($p=-\pi/T$) $2:1$ resonances and co-rotating ($p=2\pi/T$) and counter-rotating ($p=-2\pi/T$) $1:1$ resonances.
 The $1:1$ resonances allow us to realize spontaneous breaking of the discrete space translation symmetry (i.e. the symmetry under the shift $x\rightarrow x+\pi$) without breaking the discrete time translation symmetry if the many-body system is appropriately driven as described in Sec.~\ref{SingleKickedB}.
 The presence of different resonances offers richer interplay between time and space symmetry breaking but on the other hand it does not allow one to claim that discrete time crystals in the kicked LL model are absolutely stable.
 Indeed, apart from a resonant term there are always non-resonant ones which cannot be eliminated and can lead to decay of the crystal on a long time scale.